PETERSFIELD SURGERY PRACTICE CHARTER

 Night visits are for extreme emergencies only.
 The doctor you see may have already been working 20 hours and will have to work the next day.

 Please let us know if you move house or change your name.
 This makes it easier for us to contact you.

-We will remove from our list any patients who are rude to our staff.
+We will remove from our list any patients who are rude, violent or abusive to our staff.

 Look after yourself